scottbedard/svelte-heatmap/README.md

 npm install svelte-heatmap
 ```

-Alternatively, you use this script tag to install via the CDN.
-When choosing the CDN, the package will be exposed globally as `SvelteHeatmap`.
+Alternatively, you may access it via the CDN.
+When using the CDN, this package will be exposed globally as `SvelteHeatmap`.

 ```html
 <script src="https://unpkg.com/svelte-heatmap"></script>